30475 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (CINEMA)

 - Understand and evaluate the professional roles connected to the production of a film.

-- Relate a film's theme to a larger understanding of contemporary culture.
+- Relate a film's theme to a larger understanding of contemporary culture and social theory.

 - Recognize a story's potential appeal relating to the psychological and social treatment of the protagonist.

 - Online lectures